Learning MongoDB

 crud in mongo shell #

-// connect to a db (create automatically if not existing):
+// use a db (create automatically if not existing):

 // insert: